gemasegarra/streaming-platform-web/readme.md

-# HTML5 & CSS3 streaming platform clone.
+# HTML5 & CSS3 streaming platform web

 **Objective:**

-Create a MVP of a streaming platform for movies and tv shows like Netflix or HBO.
-Design should be responsive.
+Create a MVP of a streaming platform for movies and/or tv shows like Netflix or HBO.
+Design should be responsive and accessible.

 **Stack:**